Abortion in West Virginia: Public opinion

-As of 2014, 35% of citizens in West Virginia state that abortion should be legal in most or all cases, while 58% say it should be illegal in most or all cases.
+In 2014, polling by Pew Research indicated that 35% of citizens in West Virginia thought abortion should be legal in most or all cases, while 58% said it should be illegal in most or all cases.

-As of 2022, 40% of citizens in West Virginia state that abortion should be legal in most or all cases, while 55% say it should be illegal in most or all cases.
+In 2022, a poll indicated that 40% of citizens in West Virginia state thought abortion should be legal in most or all cases, while 55% thought it should be illegal in most or all cases.

+Polling by Pew Research from July 2023 to March 2024, indicated that 54% of adults in West Virginia thought abortion should be legal "in all/most cases", while 46% of adults in West Virginia thought abortion should be illegal "in all/most cases".

 Abortion financing

 Since 2018 West Virginia covers abortion only in case of rape, incest, or life endangerment.
 Before 2018 West Virginia used their own funds to cover all or most "medically necessary" abortions sought by low-income women under Medicaid.
 In 2010, the state had 1,111 publicly funded abortions, of which all were state funded and none were federally funded.

 Abortion rights views and activities

 Protests

 Women from the state participated in marches supporting abortion rights as part of a #StoptheBans movement in May 2019.

 Following the overturn of Roe v.
 Wade on June 24, 2022, hundreds of abortion rights protesters gathered in Charleston, Huntington, Fairmont, and Shepherdstown.
 Abortion rights protesters gathered and rallied at the West Virginia State Capitol for several days in July and August.
 On September 13, more than a dozen abortion rights protesters were forcibly removed from the West Virginia statehouse after lawmakers passed a near-total ban on abortion.